-a) All modules are examined on the basis of a written assignments, in the form of at take home exams.
+a) All modules are examined on the basis of final exams in the form of digital multiple-choice examinations.

 The language of examination, Swedish or English, will be the language stated for the respective course instance.

 For more detailed information please refer to the course description.
 The course description will be available one month before the course starts.